letingz/letingz.github.io/_research/p3TheFutureOfWorkInUS.md

 ---
-title: "The Future of Work in the US: An Empirical Study of the Effect of Access to IT"
+title: "Does Access to Information Technology Resources Reduce Rise in Regional Unemployment Amidst Global Disasters?
+Insights from COVID-19 in the United States"
 excerpt: "<br/><img src='/images/itaccess_syn.png'>"

 ---